 There are a lot of WordPress form plugins out there.
 But there aren’t a lot of user-friendly, feature-rich form plugins in the market.
 WPForms breaks that trend by offering a beautiful drag and drop form builder packed with features.
 Simple enough for beginners, powerful enough for advanced users.
 Owned by Syed Balkhi, the same guy behind WP Beginner and OptinMonster, WPForms offers an intuitive way to build all types of WordPress forms.
 Whether you only need a simple contact form or you need a detailed form complete with payment and newsletter functionality, keep reading for our comprehensive WPForms review.

 WPForms can be as simple or as complicated as you need them to be.
 If you just need basic forms, there’s a free version of the plugin which offers templates for basic contact and suggestion forms.
 As the drag and drop form builder for WordPress is the main highlight, you can still get access to the drag and drop builder and two templates, but you won’t get any of the advanced features like email marketing or payment integrations.
 You’ll also be severely limited in the number of form fields available to you.

-If you want to unlock the full functionality of the plugin, you need to go Pro.
-Here’s what’s available in the various levels of Pro plans:
+If you want to unlock the full functionality of the plugin, you need to upgrade from the free version.
+Fortunately, WPForms has different plans to choose from which will fit your needs.

 - 6 pre-built form templates